 Common USCIS Forms Where Signature Mistakes Happen

-Signature mistakes often happen on forms such as:
+Signature mistakes often happen on these forms:

 - Form I-130, Petition for Alien Relative